 Following your creative bliss is hard work, and for most artists this labor is overtime, done between and after hours spent at day jobs where they earn the means to live.
 Success often emerges from the precarious balance of dedicating lonely hours to their craft and finding crucial social connections within a creative scene.

-Each year, CITY spotlights four young artists who are creating engaging work but are still in the early years of their artistic careers.
+Each year for our Emerging Artists series, CITY spotlights four young artists who are creating engaging work but are still in the early years of their artistic careers.
 Our 2018 selections — photographer Will Cornfield, painter G. E. DeGroat, assemblage artist and vintage pinball machine restorer Ashley Ludwig, and experimental film artist Alexandria Mockbee — are each creating their own paths, taking chances and often unexpected opportunities to find their way forward.

 - PHOTOGRAPH BY JACOB WALSH